MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-message/readme.md

 Please note that the mg-message component uses the [mg-card](./?path=/docs/atoms-mg-card--mg-card) component.
 This means that you can benefit from the CSS variables of [mg-card](./?path=/docs/atoms-mg-card--mg-card) to customize mg-message.
 You can easily change padding, border-radius, etc. Use this feature to seamlessly adapt mg-message to your design.

+## Hide component

+To hide the component, you must use the native `hidden` attribute.

 <!-- Auto Generated Below -->